webpack-contrib/image-minimizer-webpack-plugin/README.md

         ]
     },
      plugins: [
-        // Make sure that the plugin is after any plugins that add images new ImageminWebpackPlugin({
+        // Make sure that the plugin is after any plugins that add images. new ImageminWebpackPlugin({
             imageminOptions: {
                 plugins